SrishtiC99/subscribers-notification-system/README.md

 - [x] Handle Role Based Login
 - [x] Fetching user info from api requests and validating if they are a registered user or not
 - [x] Validating if logged-in users have enough permission or not
-- [ ] Handle Auth validation exception in API Gateway
+- [ ] Handle custom webFlux exception in API Gateway
 - [x] Using FeignClient to make request to other services
 - [ ] Handle FeignClient exception in template-service/subscriber-service/notification-service
 - [x] Using Kafka to send events to other services